-- " Check any new ingredients or products that are added to your menus against the targets. - " Salt and sodium are not the same.
+" Check any new ingredients or products that are added to your menus against the targets.

+" Salt and sodium are not the same.
 To convert sodium to salt, multiply by 2.5.
-To convert salt to sodium, divide by 2.5.
+To convert

-" Send a copy of the targets to your suppliers and ask them to suggest products which will help you meet this standard.
+" Send a copy of the targets to your suppliers and ask them to suggest products which will